 ❱ Prices rose in five of the counties contained in this report but fell in two when compared to the same period in 2022.
 The same was true for quarterly growth, with average prices rising in every county other than Whitman and Walla Walla.

 ❱ Though home price growth was positive, it has certainly slowed.
 Some of this may be attributable to increased supply levels, but I believe that mortgage rates are acting as the most significant headwind.
 I expect price growth to slow further as we enter the final quarter of the year, and there’s a possibility it will turn negative across the region.

 Mortgage rates continued trending higher in the third quarter of 2023 and are now at levels we have not seen since the fall of 2000.
 Mortgage rates are tied to the interest rate (yield) on 10-year treasuries, and they move in the opposite direction of the economy.
 Unfortunately for mortgage rates, the economy remains relatively buoyant, and though inflation is down significantly from its high, it is still elevated.
 These major factors and many minor ones are pushing Treasury yields higher, which is pushing mortgage rates up.
 Given the current position of the Federal Reserve, which intends to keep rates “higher for longer,” it is unlikely that home buyers will get much reprieve when it comes to borrowing costs any time soon.

 With such a persistently positive economy, I have had to revise my forecast yet again.
 I now believe rates will hold at current levels before starting to trend down in the spring of next year.

 Eastern Washington Days on Market

-❱ The average time it took to sell a home in Eastern Washington in the final quarter of 2022 was 35 days, which was 11 more days than the same period the previous year.
+❱ The average time it took to sell a home in Eastern Washington in the third quarter of 2023 was 37 days, which is 13 more days than during the same period of 2022.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.